Fake Reviews on Trustpilot

 Why We've Lost Faith in Trustpilot Reviews

 At Stone Mania, we take great pride in offering an honest, reliable, and trustworthy service to our customers.
-For years, we have invited those who shopped with us to share their experience by leaving a review on Trustpilot.
+For many years, we have invited our customers to share their experiences by leaving a review on Trustpilot.

 However, we recently received a fake review that we believe was posted with the intention of damaging our business.
 Despite extensive communication with Trustpilot, they have refused to remove it, which raises serious concerns about the credibility of this platform.